 Having people understand what the Liberal Democrats stand for and why is a continuing challenge for the party.
-More recently, it’s come with a new twist – because approaching two-thirds of the party’s members have joined since 10pm on general election day 2015.
+In the last couple of years, it has come with a new twist – because approaching two-thirds of the party’s members have joined since 10pm on general election day 2015.

 So to help address part of that issue, I’ve spun up a free 14-part weekly email series about the roots of liberal, Liberal and Liberal Democrat beliefs.
 Each email is quite chunky, which is why they are spaced out weekly.

 This course is about where the party’s beliefs come from and why, rather than a current survey of party policy.
 If that’s more your thing, you may find my party poster and shorter versions of what the party believes or the 2017 general election manifesto useful.

 Many thanks to Duncan Brack and his colleagues at the Liberal Democrat History Group, especially the contributors to the now sadly out of print Dictionary of Liberal Thought, whose work I’ve used heavily.

 Thanks for the permission Duncan and I hope you don’t wince too much at what I’ve done with the words.